What SaaS builders are talking about

 What people are discussing this week, not verified claims.

-AI Pricing Sustainability Concerns
+AI Watermarking Privacy Concerns

 Growth trends emerging